-Introduction to the New Wisconsin Standards for Information and Technology Literacy (ITL)
+Introduction to the Wisconsin Standards for Information and Technology Literacy (ITL)

 - Foreword by State Superintendent Dr. Tony Evers

-- Introduction to the new WI Standards Information and Technology Literacy one-pager
+- Introduction to the Wisconsin Standards Information and Technology Literacy (ITL) one-pager

-- WI K-12 Standards for Information and Technology Literacy (ITL) (2017) (download/make a copy to your Google Drive) or (PDF)
+- Wisconsin Standards for Information and Technology Literacy (ITL) (2017) (download/make a copy to your Google Drive)

-- Overview of the new WI Standards for ITL Google Presentation
+- WI Standards for ITL Google Overview Presentation

 What is Information and Technology Literacy Education?

 Wisconsin defines Information and Technology Literacy as “the ability of an individual, working independently or with others, to use tools, resources, processes, and systems responsible to access and evaluate information in any medium, and to use that information to solve problems, communicate clearly, make informed decisions, and construct new knowledge, products, or systems.”
 The Wisconsin Academic standards for Information and Technology Literacy are an important foundation to prepare students to be college and career ready.

 A Vision for Information and Technology Literacy